yoogol/project-one/README.md

 - style scoreboard [x]
 - find how to automatically determine an element width to avoid words going out of range [x]
 - fix start button on the second run [x]
+- change word color to red when attempt failed [x]
+- make the word pop when attempt succeeded [x]
+- style game over/you win [x]